-You decided you need to have an audit done.
-Now you are dreading the process– unsure of what to expect, or you had a bad experience in the past.
+You decided you need to have an audit done, but now you are dreading the process completely.
 Below are six ideas on how to control the audit process to ensure completion of your goals and deliverables within the expected time frame.

 1. Audit Date Planning